lightersmash1/Prism-Launcher-Auth-Patcher/README.md

 For those of us who don't understand, _mov_ means move (basically its storing something in RAX), RAX in this case is just where the checked accountState is being stored for the `switch (...)` statement.
 We want to make it think that the account state is _Online_, rather than _Errored_ or _Unchecked_.

-So, we replace that _movxsd_ with a new instruction: `mov RAX, 3`.
+So, we replace that _movxsd_ with a new instruction: `mov RAX, 3` (see, this is why that AccountState was important.)
 This will make the function believe that every time the account state is _Online_.
 However, that new instruction is bigger in actual size than the original instruction.
 So, instead, we'll use `mov EAX, 3`.
 EAX is the first 4 bytes of the 8 byte register RAX, so it works this way.

 I found the shortest patterns with Cheat Engine that will show to the address of that instruction, and this is the first patch.

 49 63 85 c8 ?? ?? ?? -> b8 03 00 00 00 90 90

-This patch is all you would need to make Prism Launcher work again IF you still use this project's accounts.json modifier.
+**This patch is all you would need to make Prism Launcher work again IF you still use this project's accounts.json modifier.**

 The next two patches are ones that would invalidate the need for a modified accounts.json.
 I'll keep these short and sweet, assuming others will come forward that know how to reverse engineer will make new patches if needed.